meta-closure/migo/README.md

 ### Column Configure Sample

 Read column tag and modify a column setting, set foreign key.
-If you want to use foreign key in using mig, you should set the foreign key name, to modify foreign key setting.
+If you want to use foreign key in using migo, you should set the foreign key name, to modify foreign key setting.

 ```yaml: